shawnlxh/Blood_Pressure_Prediction/DATA/README.md

 Here is the input sample of my_lstm.py.
 Because of the privacy of blood pressure data, we cannot provide the original data.
 So we made a input sample to show the form of ipnut.
 ## Tips
-1. Tensorflow can only process sequence of fixed length, so we fill the data in every step to the same length with zero vector.
+1. Tensorflow can only process sequence of fixed length, so we fill the data in every step to the same length with zero vector. **train_data_len.json** and **test_data_len.json** are to indicate the original length of train and test data.
 2. Values of all features are normalized to the same range.
 We use Min-Max normalization in this project.